Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Methods

 \subsection{CoachScore}

-Given a directed and weighted network composed of $N$ coaches and constructed according to the recipe of Eqs.~(\ref{eq:ind_edge}) and~(\ref{eq:weight}), we rank the coaches using the PageRank algorithm~\cite{brin1998anatomy}.
-In this context, we name the network centrality metric as CoachScore.
+Given a directed and weighted network composed of $N$ coaches and constructed according to the recipe of Eqs.~(\ref{eq:ind_edge}) and~(\ref{eq:weight}), we rank all coaches in the network using standard PageRank centrality~\cite{brin1998anatomy}.
+Given the context, we name the network centrality metric as CoachScore.
 Specifically, the CoachScore $p_i(t)$ of coach $i$ at time $t$ is computed as